cpfaff/Open-Science-Thesis/README.md

 ## Self-promotion

-Do you like the Open-Science-Paper repository?
+Do you like the Open-Science-Thesis repository?
 You are welcome to follow me on [GitHub](https://github.com/cpfaff) and or [Twitter](http://twitter.com/ctpfaff).